rootofminus1atu/Vaporvape/README.md

 # Thoughts

 I'm mostly happy with how the website looks like, but it could look better.
-What I'm not happy about is how the CSS is managed.
-It's kind of a mess and it's definitely not the way to go for such visually-demanding projects in the future.
+What I could do better is managing the styling.
+It's kind of a mess currently and it's definitely not the way to go for such visually-demanding projects in the future.
 Next time I'm planning to use *tailwindcss* and some global CSS, or CSS modules (especially when working with frameworks in the future).